ju-bezdek/langchain-decorators/README.md

 this is just for illustration, fully executable example is available [here, in code examples](code_examples/dynamic_function_schema.py)

-# Simplified streaming
+## Simplified streaming

-If we wan't to leverage streaming:
+If we want to leverage streaming:

 - we need to define prompt as async function
 - turn on the streaming on the decorator, or we can define PromptType with streaming on
 - capture the stream using StreamingContext

 This way we just mark which prompt should be streamed, not needing to tinker with what LLM should we use, passing around the creating and distribute streaming handler into particular part of our chain... just turn the streaming on/off on prompt/prompt type...